 The “E” for the light bulb bases is also known as the ES for the Edison Screw system; the ES system is used today with many light bulb attachment systems.
 The Edison Screw (ES) refers to how the light bulbs will be screwed into the lamp holder socket.
 The light bulbs have a right-hand threaded metal base (caps) that will screw into a matching threaded lamp base socket.

 The number after the E on the sockets or light bulbs refers to the diameter in millimeters (mm) of the base of the light bulbs that screws into the lamp holder socket.

 The below table we have organized shows each of these E sockets types, their standard industry names, corresponding light bulb types, and the actual light bulb base dimensions that are sold in the United States:

 |Socket Holder Size||Lamp Holder Socket Name||Light Bulb Type||Light Bulb Base Dimension|

 |E-19||Intermediate Socket||E-19||19 mm (0.74 inch)|

 |E-39||Mogul socket||E-39||39 mm (1.53 inch)|

 Mondoro has its own UL-certified lamp factory outside Hanoi, Vietnam.
-In the factory, we assembly UL lamps (table, floor, and other portables), we also make some of our own shades.
-If you are interested in finding out more about how we can help you manufacture some UL certified lamps, please contact Anita by clicking here or write her directly at her email by clicking here.
+In the factory, we assemble UL lamps (table, floor, and other portables) and make some of our shades.
+If you are interested in finding out more about how we can help you manufacture some UL-certified lamps, please contact Anita by clicking here or write her directly at her email by clicking here.
 We would love to hear from you and hear how we can help you.